 Class A shares may be surrendered at any time for retraction but will be retracted only on a monthly valuation date.
-Holders of Class A shares whose shares are surrendered for retraction will be entitled to receive a retraction price per Class A share (the "Class A share Retraction Price") equal to 95 percent of the difference between (i) the net asset value ("NAV') per Unit determined as of the relevant valuation date, and (ii) the cost to the Fund of the purchase of a Preferred share in the market for cancellation.
+Holders of Class A shares whose shares are surrendered for retraction will be entitled to receive a retraction price per Class A share (the "Class A share Retraction Price") equal to 95 percent of the lesser of (a) the difference between (i) the NAV per Unit determined as of the relevant valuation date and (ii) the cost to the Fund of purchasing a Preferred share in the market for cancellation; and (b) the difference between (i) the Unit Market Price (as defined below) and (ii) the cost to the Fund of purchasing a Preferred share in the market for cancellation.
 The cost of the purchase of a Preferred share will include the purchase price of the Preferred share, commission and such other costs, if any, related to the liquidation of any portion of the Fund's portfolio required to fund such purchase.
 If the NAV per Unit is less than \$10.00, the Class A share Retraction Price will be nil.
-Any declared and unpaid distributions payable on or before a valuation date in respect of the Class A shares tendered for retraction on such valuation date will also be paid on the retraction payment date.